What is Forensic Chemistry?

 - Detecting illegal drugs and narcotics using identification and separation techniques.

 As we know, every subdivision of science has its foot in one or the other aspect of our lives.
-From the developing technologies improving the quality of the food we eat to sending rockets to space, science is everywhere.
+From developing technologies improving the quality of the food we eat to sending rockets to space, science is everywhere.
 Let us look at one such field of science known as Forensic Chemistry.

 Role of a Forensic Chemist